 … we gave gratitude for our own little slice of heaven…

 Interested in exploring Alaska’s Inside Passage on a luxurious private charter of your very own?
-Contact Captain Bob and take a look at the Caledonia’s website here.
+Although Captain Bob has since sold the boat to a new owner, you can book the boat and crew here.
 Feel free to email us or comment with more questions, we are more than happy to help make your Alaskan adventure as wildly unforgettable as possible!